MistressAlison/LightsOut/README.md

 Character Select screens have been given lights and glows.

-Custom lighting data can be added by other mods that want to support lighting.
+Custom lighting data can be added by other mods that want to support lighting, see https://github.com/MistressAlison/LightsOut/wiki/Supporting-Custom-Lights.

 # Configurable